What Is an Annual Report? Definition, Purpose & Components

 Public companies use annual reports to share detailed financial and operational information with shareholders and other stakeholders.
 In contrast, small businesses usually file simpler documents with their state to stay in good standing.

-The income statement displays revenue and expenses over the period, revealing whether the company made a profit or loss.
+The income statement or profit and loss (P&L) statement displays revenue and expenses over the period, revealing whether the company made a profit or loss.

-The statement of cash flows shows a reconciliation of beginning and ending cash in three sections:
+The cash flow statement shows a reconciliation of beginning and ending cash in three sections:

 1. Operations